Estimated reading time: 9 minutes

 After the kids filled their cups with whatever fruit and herbs they wanted, I helped them pour water into their cups.

 We want children to know water is healthy and delicious.
 It can be lightly flavored without adding sugar.
+Did you know infused water doesn’t have any calories?
+Just the flavor and it can also be rich in vitamins and minerals!
 My group lingered at the table talking and experimenting with stirring, adding mint, and playing with their umbrellas.

 My group was clearly engaged with the infused water bar and truly experienced something new.
 They all went back to the table to add more fruits to their cups.